 “Travel Insurance Companies are a scam”

 It is a common thought that Travel Insurance companies rip you off and I used to believe it as well.
 I still do actually.
-But they can also be used for our benefit if we know how to choose them and we understand how they work.
+But they can also be used for our benefit if we know how to choose the right travel insurance for us and we understand how they work.

 Having worked with a lot of them and having filled so many claims on behalf of my clients, and sometimes for myself, I learned a few things that I am going to share here with you.